-Esther specialises in environmental and resource management law, acting for a range of public and private sector clients including local authorities, charitable organisations and large commercial companies.
+Esther specialises in environmental and resource management law, acting for a range of public and private sector clients including local authorities, Waka Kotahi NZ Transport Agency, charitable organisations and large commercial companies.

-in Environment Court proceedings regarding the consenting of a water bottling plant expansion
+in Environment Court, High Court and Court of Appeal proceedings regarding the consenting of a water bottling plant expansion

-Acting on a pro-bono basis for the NZ Animal Law Association and Save Animals From Exploitation (SAFE)
+Acting on a pro bono basis for the New Zealand Animal Law Association (NZALA) and Save Animals from Exploitation (SAFE)

 in High Court judicial review proceedings regarding the lawfulness of farrowing crates and rodeo in New Zealand